audeering/audb/benchmarks/README.md

 ### Memory consumption

 Besides the execution time,
-memory consumption might also be considered.
+memory consumption is also measured when running the benchmark script.
 We use [memray](https://github.com/bloomberg/memray) v1.11.0,
 to measure it.
-As the evaluation of the results cannot be easily automated, the investigation was done manually by creating single Python scripts containing code for the desired operations, running `memray` and inspecting the results.
+It stores its evaluation results in binary files in the folder ``results``.
+Those files are then manually evaluated using ``memray tree <file>``.

 **Writing**